daroza/Capstone/README.md

 # CRISP DM-3 Evaluation:

-# note: newXGB.py is for 5folds cv for parameter tuning.
+# note: newXGB2.py is and search_max_del.py for 5folds cv for parameter tuning of 3 parameters: max_tree_depth:5,min_sample_leaf:1,max_delta_step:3.
 Run these on AWS preferable with more than 16 cores to improve performance.

 # CRISP DM-4 Deployment: